The Incredible Journey (film): Plot

 Shortly after being reunited, the animals encounter a porcupine, which spikes Luath in the face.
 Seeking water to alleviate the pain, Luath is found by hunter James Mackenzie.
 He takes Luath back to his farm, where Bodger has already arrived and made friends with Mackenzie's wife Nell.
 The dogs are treated and fed, and locked in the barn for the night.
 Meanwhile, Longridge returns home, and he and Mrs. Oakes quickly piece together the truth.
 Longridge starts calling all the ranger stations and outposts for help, and news of sightings comes in from all over.
 Tao manages to free the dogs, and the trio wanders into the harsh Ironmouth Mountains, where there will be no more help from humans, and a terrible wintery climate.

 The Hunters return home to the sad news that Mackenzie was the last to see the animals alive.
-Elizabeth refuses to believe Tao will die, but Peter and Mr. Hunter accept that Bodger and Luath are likely no more.
+Elizabeth refuses to believe Tao will die, but Peter and Mr. Hunter accept that Bodger and Luath have probably not been able to survive.
 They decide to celebrate Peter's birthday to take their mind off of things.
 Elizabeth hears a dog barking during the party, believes it's Luath, and convinces her father to whistle for the dog.
 Hunter whistles, and Luath appears, quickly followed by Tao, joyfully reuniting with the family.
 Peter mourns for Bodger, who is not there, but then notices the old dog slowly approaching from far behind the others.
 Peter runs to meet him, and the other two animals return to Bodger's side, so they can all complete their journey together.